 Under legislation approved June 16, 2008 in support of the life sciences industry, up to \$25 million per year in tax incentives is available to certified life sciences companies over a ten-year period, commencing January 1, 2009 for an aggregate amount of \$250 million.
-The Department of Revenue estimates that this program resulted in a revenue reduction of \$5 million in fiscal 2010, a revenue reduction of \$21.1 million in fiscal 2011, a revenue reduction of \$21.8 million in fiscal 2012, and a revenue reduction of \$24.5 million in each of fiscal 2013 and fiscal 2014, and that it will result in a revenue reduction between \$23 million and \$27 million in fiscal 2015.
-The Governor's fiscal 2016 budget recommendation assumes that only \$20 million in tax incentives will be used in fiscal 2016.
-As of March 25, 2015, the Massachusetts Life Sciences Center board has approved \$19.015 million in tax incentives that are expected to be utilized in fiscal 2016.
+The Department of Revenue estimates that this program resulted in revenue reductions of \$5 million in fiscal 2010, \$21.1 million in fiscal 2011, \$17.4 million in fiscal 2012, \$15.5 million in fiscal 2013, \$20.5 million in fiscal 2014 and \$24.5 million in fiscal 2015.
+The Executive Office for Administration and Finance estimates that only \$20 million in tax incentives will be used in fiscal 2016.
+As of November 4, 2015, the Massachusetts Life Sciences Center board has approved \$20 million in tax incentives that are expected to be utilized in fiscal 2016.

 Tax Expenditure Commission.
 The fiscal 2012 budget established a study commission on tax expenditures which was chaired by the Secretary of Administration and Finance and included legislators and economists.
 The commission was charged with reviewing and evaluating the administration and fiscal impact of tax expenditures and making recommendations to the Legislature on the administrative efficiency and cost benefit of tax expenditures.
-Tax expenditures include credits, deductions and exemptions from the basic provisions of the state tax code.
 The commission filed its report on April 30, 2012.
 The report includes recommendations to reduce the number and cost of existing tax expenditures, based on identified criteria, to provide for periodic review of tax expenditures, including an automatic sunset of discretionary "grant-like" tax expenditures every five years, based on data-driven analysis and reports regarding effectiveness, and to establish clawbacks and other enforcement measures for grant-like tax expenditures to ensure that recipients meet commitments.